Table of Contents

 If you have a house to sell, you need to get it on the market first, before you make an offer.
 Better yet, have your home under contract if you want to win in a multiple offer situation.
 Some people even find that having their home sold and having a temporary living set up gives them the greatest advantage if they are buying in a highly competitive price range.

-- Although rates are starting to rise, as predicted, to help slowdown inflation, these rates are sitting at the historical average, which is 7%.
+- Although rates have risen, as predicted, to help slowdown inflation, these rates are sitting at the historical average, which is 7%.

 Notable for First-Time Buyers: